-This is when somebody makes a revelation due to the fact that the person he is talking to has an injury.
+This is when somebody has a revelation due to the fact that the person he is talking to has an injury.
 The most common case of this is secret identities and/or robbers getting injured while masked, and then the person they fought noticing a similar injury on the unmasked person.

 This can also happen in a slightly different way.
 When a person is injured they have to receive medical treatment, it can reveal things they didn't want to be known.
 The most common one is a soldier being revealed to be a woman.